Northern Illinois University

 Escape the gray, winter days of Illinois in January at the Best Western Hotel and Suites in New Smyrna Beach, Florida.
 Located directly on the Atlantic Ocean, balconies offer a breathtaking view of the ocean where you can sip a cup of coffee while watching the sun rise or enjoy the activities on the beach.
 The Seascape Restaurant has the coast's best view of the ocean.

-Participants are responsible for making their own travel arrangements to the Orlando (Florida) International Airport (MCO).
+Participants may make their own travel arrangements to the Orlando International Airport (MCO) or coordinate with the College of Liberal Arts and Sciences External Programming office on ticket arrangements.
 Ground transportation to and from the Best Western Hotel and Suites and MCO will be provided as part of the package.
-Please note that you should arrive at the MCO no later than 3 p.m., Sunday, January 6, 2013.
-Return ground transportation will arrive at MCO approximately 4 p.m., Friday, January 11, 2013.
+Please note that you should arrive at MCO no later than 3 p.m., Sunday, January 5, 2014.
+Return ground transportation will arrive at MCO approximately 5 p.m., Friday, January 10, 2014.

 Academic Credit Option